ecbrown/aimpac/README.md

 A second motivation is to remove the "fixed form" input required by the original source.
-The original code is very particular about how the input decks should be specified, and there is really no need for this.
+The original code is very particular about how the input decks should be specified, and this is inconvenient for the user.

 Instructions
 ============

-0) *Please note: Windows is not UNIX!* If you are using a Windows system, then you are on your own.
+0. *Please note: Windows is not UNIX!* If you are using a Windows system, then you are on your own.
 If you insist on going forward, you may find it necessary to install a Linux virtual machine on your computer, and then continue along with these instructions.